ksaiogl/HDFC_Assaignment/README.md

  - followed modular architectue by dividing this app into user and analytics sub modules
  - created indexes on Db for faster and efficient queries
  - used ES6 many features like promises,arrow functions
- - Made code generic in such a wat that all the configs (mongo,hostdetails,port to run on,logger config) will fetched based on environment running
+ - Made code generic in such a wat that all the configs (mongo,redis,hostdetails,port to run on,logger config) will fetched based on environment running

  Mongo Url: